scandum/fluxsort/README.md

 ------
 Fluxsort allocates n elements of swap memory, which is shared with quadsort.
 Recursion requires log n stack memory.

+If memory allocation fails fluxsort defaults to quadsort, which requires n / 4 elements of swap memory.
+If allocation fails again quadsort will sort in-place through rotations.

 Data Types
 ----------
 The C implementation of fluxsort supports long doubles and 8, 16, 32, and 64 bit data types.
 By using pointers it's possible to sort any other data type, like strings.